-On May 15, 2002, President George W. Bush signed into law the No FEAR Act, which took effect October 1, 2003.
-The act requires each Federal agency to be accountable for making violations of antidiscrimination and whistleblower protection laws publicly known and to post on its Web site a summary of statistical data relating to Federal sector EEO complaints filed with its agency.
+On May 15, 2002, President George W. Bush signed into law the No FEAR Act, which took effect on October 1, 2003.
+The act requires each Federal agency to be accountable for making violations of antidiscrimination and whistleblower protection laws publicly known and to post on its website a summary of statistical data related to Federal-sector EEO complaints filed with its agency.
 Section 203 of the No FEAR Act requires that each Federal agency submit an annual report to Congress no later than 180 days after the end of each fiscal year.
 The agencies must report the number of Federal District Court cases arising from each area of law specified in the act in which discrimination was alleged, the status or disposition of cases, the amount of money to be reimbursed to the Judgment Fund, the number of employees disciplined, any policies implemented that are related to appropriate disciplinary actions against a Federal employee who discriminated against any individual or committed a prohibited personnel practice, and an analysis of the data collected with respect to trends and causes.

 The NRC's Office of Small Business and Civil Rights (SBCR) is responsible for administering and ensuring agency compliance with Federal EEO laws, regulations, policies, and guidance that prohibit discrimination in the Federal workplace based on race, color, national origin, religion, sex (including pregnancy, gender identity, and sexual orientation), age, disability, genetic information, or reprisal.
 SBCR is also responsible for preparing the agency's annual No FEAR Act report.
-OIG, OCHCO, and the Office of the General Counsel also play a role in implementing the No FEAR Act for NRC employees.
+The Office of the Inspector General, OCHCO, and the Office of the General Counsel also play a role in implementing the No FEAR Act for NRC employees.

 IV.
-Data Posted for Fiscal Year 2015
+Data Posted for Fiscal Year 2016

-As required by the No FEAR Act, the NRC promptly posts and displays a link to its No FEAR Act data on its public Web site (www.nrc.gov).
+As required by the No FEAR Act, the NRC promptly posts and displays a link to its No FEAR Act data on its public website (www.nrc.gov).
 The agency updates this information no later than 30 calendar days after the end of each quarter.
-See the attachment for details.
+(See the attachment for details.)

-The NRC's informal and formal complaint activity is relatively low-less than 1 percent of the agency's workforce filed informal EEO complaints, and approximately 0.6 percent filed formal complaints.
-This outcome can be attributed to the NRC's continual effort to maintain a positive work environment and to the resolution of workplace disputes before the informal complaint process is initiated.
+The NRC's informal and formal complaint activity is relatively low; less than 1 percent of the agency's workforce filed informal EEO complaints, and approximately 0.5 percent filed formal complaints.
+This outcome can be attributed to the NRC's continual effort to maintain a positive work environment and to the resolution of workplace disputes before initiation of the informal complaint process.
 The following sections provide more information on the informal and formal complaints filed against the agency.

-A. Fiscal Year 2015 Informal and Formal Complaint Activity
+A. Fiscal Year 2016 Informal and Formal Complaint Activity

-During FY 2015, a total of 28 new informal complaints were filed, and two informal complaints were carried over from the previous fiscal year.
-Of the total informal complaints, 29 were closed during FY 2015.
-A total of 22 new formal complaints were filed against the agency.
-Twenty-one formal complaints were carried over from the previous fiscal year.
-Of the total formal complaints, nine were closed during FY 2015.
+During FY 2016, a total of 27 new informal complaints were filed, and 1 informal complaint was carried over from the previous fiscal year (see Figure 1).
+Of the total informal complaints, 23 were closed during FY 2016.
+A total of 17 new formal complaints were filed against the agency.
+Twenty-three formal complaints were carried over from the previous fiscal year.
+Of the total formal complaints, 19 were closed during FY 2016.